unicode-org/icu/docs/userguide/icudata.md

 a file may alias a portion of another file's data in order to save space.
 Currently ICU4J provides no tool for revealing these dependencies.

-> :point_right: *Java's Locale class silently converts the language code "he" to "iw" when you construct the Locale (for versions of Java through Java 5).
+> :point_right: **Note**: Java's Locale class silently converts the language code "he" to "iw" when you construct the Locale (for versions of Java through Java 5).
 Thus Java cannot be used to locate resources that use the "he" language code.
-ICU, on the other hand, does not perform this conversion in ULocale, and instead uses aliasing in the locale data to represent the same set of data under different locale ids.*
+ICU, on the other hand, does not perform this conversion in ULocale, and instead uses aliasing in the locale data to represent the same set of data under different locale ids.

 Resource files that use locale ids form a hierarchy, with up to four levels: a root, language, region (country), and variant.
 Searches for locale data attempt